waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Current Plan:** Backtrack from Route 32 through Violet City and Cherrygrove City to re-enter Route 32 from the north.
 This is necessary to bypass the one-way ledges and reach Union Cave.

 ## IV.
 Tool Development Log
-- **`path_master_v3` (Under Repair):** This tool has been highly unreliable, frequently failing to find valid paths or routing me through walls.
-I've been iteratively debugging it.
-The latest version seems to handle ledges correctly, but requires further testing to be considered fully reliable.
+- **`path_master_v3` (Under Repair):** This tool has a history of being unreliable, frequently failing to find valid paths or routing me through walls.
+I am iteratively debugging it.
+The latest version seems to handle ledges and walls more correctly, but requires further testing to be considered fully reliable.
-- **New Strategy:** I will develop a new, robust pathfinding tool (`path_master_v3`) from scratch.
-The journey to New Bark Town is on hold until this tool is fully functional and verified.
-My secondary goal is now dedicated to this task.

 ### Route 32 Navigation Correction
 - **Discovery:** My pathfinder correctly determined that there is no path from the Route 32 Pokemon Center area to the Union Cave entrance on the same map.
 This is due to a system of one-way ledges and `FLOOR_UP_WALL` tiles that separate the southern part of the route from the northern part.